APA 2024 | Seattle + Virtual | August 8-10

 Seattle Convention Center, Arch Building, Ballroom 6E

 Psychological biases influence decision making in all aspects of life.
-Their affects, however, may be most consequential when they influence the decisions of legal actors.
+Their effects, however, may be most consequential when they influence the decisions of legal actors.
 This symposium describes research on psychological biases in the legal system, including the various contexts in which they materialize, the decisions they influence, and the criminal justice outcomes they produce.
 The implications of these findings and recommendations for moderating the emergence of such biases will be discussed.

 CRITICAL CONVERSATION